11 Ways to Help Snow Leopards

 9. Buy products from snow leopard conservation charities’ online shops.
 Spread the snow leopard wonder!
 You could also support Snow Leopard Enterprises.
 The idea is that herder women living in snow leopard habitat produce unique handicrafts, made with the natural resources they have.
 Snow Leopard Enterprises buys them and sells them online to snow leopard supporters worldwide!
 Families taking part can boost their income by up to 40% - and they pledge to keep snow leopards in their area safe.
 The Snow Leopard Trust says you could also sell some of its products at arts and crafts fairs to help raise funds and awareness.

-10. See if you can fundraise for a snow leopard charity to help support their work.
+10. See if you can to fundraise for a snow leopard charityhelp support their work.
 You could set up an online fundraiser or do a personal challenge for instance.

 11. Get children involved too; they can learn about snow leopards with lots of snow leopard activities!